Company Detail

 - Doncaster

-About The Role We are looking to appoint a Team Leader to join our spe...
+About The Role Location: Dragonby Road - Scunthorpe We are looking to...
 Read More

-About The Role We are looking to appoint a Team Leader to join our specialist residential service at Meadow View, Doncaster.
-There are two distinct aspects to the role of a Team Leader, a direct support role to the people who use our services and a management function.
-You will be responsible for the general supervision of support colleagues to ensure that the people we support receive a complete person-centred care service.
-Mentoring, supervising, coaching and assessing support workers practice is the primary focus of this role along with influencing of Colleague performance and acting as an excellent role model.
-Interviews for this role will take place on 27th November.
-About You You must hold a Diploma Level 3 in Health and Social Care or are working towards a level 3 and have significant experience of care support work at a standard assessed as competent in all aspects of the role.
+You will be responsible for the general supervision of the direct care provision of a team of support staff to ensure that the people who use our services receive a complete person-centred care service.
+Mentoring, supervising, coaching and assessing support workers practice is the primary focus of this role along with the influencing of staff performance and acting as an excellent role model.
+About You You must hold a Diploma level 2 in Health and Social Care and have significant experience of care support work at a standard assessed as competent in all aspects of the role.

-This is a great opportunity for someone with the right skills to gain experience of a management role.
+This is a great opportunity for someone with the right skills to gain some experience of a management role.

 You will be joining a team who are passionate about safeguarding and promoting the welfare of the people we support and a company who values its employees.